grabercn/EmuDrop-MuOs/README.md

-# EmuDrop
+# EmuDrop (muOS Fork)

 EmuDrop is a controller-first ROM downloader built with Python and SDL2.
-This fork packages the app for muOS while keeping compatibility with the TrimUI family.
+This fork is tailored for muOS devices (RG35XX family, etc.), with packaging, SDL fixes, and first-boot controller mapping maintained by **Christian Graber**.
+Base project by Ahmad Teeb.

 ## Support Me
 If you like this project, consider supporting on Buy Me a Coffee: